-To prepare and manage the business throughout this period and take the necessary steps to minimise the risk of exposure, the Company has undertaken a detailed corporate budgetary review and has ceased all discretionary and non-essential expenditure.
+Since the commencement of the pandemic, the Company has continually reviewed its expenditure and ceased all discretionary and non-essential expenditure.
 The Company has also approached various service providers to negotiate terms which are appropriate in this economic climate.
-These measures have proven successful and this is evident in the Statement of Comprehensive Income where the cost savings are as follows:
+These measures have proven successful and this is evident in the below tables where the cost savings over the last two financial years are shown: